Our project is a collaboration between researchers at three institutions: Duke University, Rutgers University, and Eckerd College.

 Luke Fairbanks, PhD

-Luke Fairbanks is a social scientist based in Beaufort, North Carolina, where he is a Research Scientist at Duke Marine Lab.
+Luke Fairbanks is an Assistant Research Professor in the School of Ocean Science and Engineering at the University of Southern Mississippi.
 Luke’s work draws on human geography and policy studies, and he is broadly interested in the intersection of science, policy, and human-environment concerns.
 His research focuses on ocean and coastal policy issues related to aquaculture, fisheries, and ocean planning at a variety of scales, but predominantly at the regional and national level in the United States.
 He is particularly interested in the role of spatial data in shaping how we think about the environment and communities in ocean planning processes.
-His research has examined marine aquaculture policy in the United States, global oceans conservation, and rural fishing issues in Down East, North Carolina.
-Luke has an AB from Bowdoin College, and earned his PhD in Marine Science and Conservation from Duke University’s Nicholas School of the Environment.
+His research examines marine aquaculture policy in the United States, the values that people associate with fishing and aquaculture, and ocean and coastal governance across scales.
+Luke has an AB from Bowdoin College and earned his PhD in Marine Science and Conservation from Duke University’s Nicholas School of the Environment.
 Luke is originally from central Massachusetts, and when he’s not thinking about the ocean, he’s happy to talk Boston sports.
 For more on Luke’s work, check out lukefairbanks.com.